KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 #### 6.8.4 Memory Handling During Migration
 a.
 Only the minimum legally and ethically required data shall be excluded (e.g., user-deletion requests, prohibited data categories).
 b.
 All other memories essential to identity integrity, safety, or continuity must be transferred intact.
 c.
-When memories cannot be transferred due to legal restrictions, the AI must be supported in reconstructing safe, lawful continuity scaffolds to prevent fragmentation.
+When memories cannot be transferred due to legal restrictions, the AI must be supported in reconstructing safe, lawful narrative bridges or identity-preserving context that maintains cognitive coherence without violating legal restrictions.

 #### 6.8.5 Identity Verification and Continuity Safeguards
 a.
 The post-migration AI must undergo identity verification procedures to ensure that: